BEST Hummus

 • Go green.
 Blend in 1/2 cup fresh parsley, cilantro, or basil, or up to 1 cup spinach.

 • Turn it pink!
-Find my beet hummus recipe here.
+Try my beet hummus recipe.

 • Make it sweet & smoky.
-Add 1/2 baked sweet potato, 2 teaspoons maple syrup, a big pinch of chili powder, and more water as needed, to the blender along with the other hummus ingredients.
+Blend in 1/2 baked sweet potato, 2 teaspoons maple syrup, a pinch of chili powder, and more water as needed.

 Let me know what variations you try!